 - Process a betrayal

 - Better understand each others fears, hopes and dreams

 - Revive your intimacy

 When we meet, your key concerns are discussed in a safe manner and you learn the skills to have these sometimes-difficult conversations at home.

 Watch my video on what Diffuse Physiological Arousal is and how to manage it to reduce conflict in your relationship

 Intensive Couples Retreats

-In addition to providing couples therapy on an hourly and weekly basis Kristina is now scheduling appointments for Intensive Couples Therapy in the beautiful Samford Valley.
+In addition to providing couples therapy on an hourly and weekly basis Kristina also offers 2-Day Weekend Retreats for Intensive Couples Therapy in the beautiful Samford Valley.
 In this powerful therapy format the sessions run from 9am to 5pm on two consecutive days.
 If your relationship is in crisis, all-day sessions provide a condensed and highly focused approach to relationship issues that can help couples move quickly through specific issues and learn important new skills in a short period of time.